jeancochrane/predictions-2021/README.md

-# 🎱 2021 Predictions
+# 🎱 Predictions archive

-Static archive of the 2021 predictions game.
+Static archive of our yearly predictions game.

-For the app that powered the 2021 predictions game, see [`@jeancochrane/predictions`](https://github.com/jeancochrane/predictions).
+For the web app that powers the predictions game, see [`@jeancochrane/predictions`](https://github.com/jeancochrane/predictions).